As an Amazon Associate, I earn from qualifying purchases.

 - I don’t peel the potatoes.
 Just give them a good scrub and dice.

-- I try to avoid processed oil when I can.
-Just line a non-stick pan with veggie broth and saute the vegetables, adding in more broth if necessary so that your pan doesn’t burn.
+I try to avoid processed oil when I can.
+Just line a non-stick large soup pot with veggie broth and saute the vegetables, adding in more broth if necessary so that your pan doesn’t burn.
+Saute the onions, celery, and carrots in vegetable broth for about five minutes until softened.

-After the vegetables have softened, the seasonings and liquid added, it’s time to blend up the corn chowder to make it extra thick and creamy.
+After the vegetables have softened, the seasonings and liquid added, it’s time to blend up the corn chowder to make it extra thick and creamy preferable with a hand-held immersion blender.
 Remember though that you will still want it a little chunky, so don’t over-blend.
 There are two methods – either use a standard blender or a hand-held immersion blender (affiliate link).

 If you use a standard blender, blend one cup at a time and only blend about three-quarters of the soup.
 Remember to leave a few chunks for texture.

 A hand-held immersion blender (affiliate link) is the best choice so that you can see and control the texture of your soup.
-Just blend in the pan until just right!
+Blend in the large soup pot until blended just right!

 Easy Corn Chowder, Vegan